SolarCarChallenge/pi-top/README.md

 ## Applications
 1. pi-top program - This program runs on the pi-top.
 It receives the data from the car, stores it, and displays it to the user.
+2. HELIOS program - This is the arduino code and supporting documents for the pi-top HELIOS boards.
-2. Radio program - there are two Arduino programs in this folder that create the radio bridge.
+3. Radio program - there are two Arduino programs in this folder that create the radio bridge if you are attempting a DIY project.
 One for the car side that collects and transmits the information and one for the pi-top which receives the information and feed it to the pi-top.

 ## Helpful Spreadsheets